 Lakes, rivers, streams ,and swamplands (fresh water, brackish, or saltwater) in Australia

 - They may appear completely black in color, however their flight feathers are actually white.

 - Black swans have long ‘S’ shaped necks containing 22-25 vertebrae.
 In comparison, humans and many other mammals only have 7 vertebrae in their neck.

-Black swans are monogamous meaning they mate for life.
-They often use the same nest year after year and rebuild it as needed.
+- A male swan is called a ‘cob’ and a female is a ‘pen’.
+Black swans are monogamous and often mate for life.
 Both parents care for the eggs and hatchlings.
-The cygnets sometimes will ride on a parent’s back.
+The cygnets will sometimes ride on a parent’s back.